fuzziqersoftware/newserv/README.md

 * Administration commands (game server only)
     * `$ann <message>`: Send an announcement message.
 The message is sent as temporary on-screen text to all players in all games and lobbies.
 On BB, the message appears in the scrolling top bar.
     * `$ann!`, `$ann?`, `$ann?!`: Same as `$ann`, but with `?`, omits the sender's name, and with `!`, sends the message as a Simple Mail message instead of on-screen text.
-    * `$ax <message>`: Send a message to the server's terminal.
-This cannot be used to run server shell commands; it only prints text to stderr.
     * `$silence <identifier>`: Silence a player (remove their ability to chat) or unsilence a player.
 The identifier may be the player's name or Guild Card number.
     * `$kick <identifier>`: Disconnect a player.
 The identifier may be the player's name or Guild Card number.
     * `$ban <duration> <identifier>`: Ban a player.
 The duration should be of the form `10m` (minutes), `10h` (hours), `10d` (days), `10w` (weeks), `10M` (months), or `10y` (years).
 (Numbers other than 10 may be used, of course.)
 As with `$kick`, the identifier may be the player's name or Guild Card number.